NorSC/supervisor-search/_supervisors/rebecca-nicholson.md

   - Ethnographic Observations
 additional_details: >-
-  **A﻿dditional Themes:**  Music Technologies, Theatre Technologies, Digital Pedagogies
+  **A﻿dditional Themes:**  Music Technologies, Theatre Technologies, Digital Pedagogies, Social Media

   My main research interests are in using digital technology in education, specifically to support teachers to enact creative and collaborative ways of teaching.
 I am also interested in exploring how we can design and develop collaborative technologies at the intersection of Human Computer Interaction and the Performing Arts.
 Throughout all my research I use participatory design research methods to try and design and develop technologies that people want to embed into their practices.
+All research projects I supervise will involve working with users in some way - this can range from interviewing potential users, to evaluating systems or ideally co-designing with them.

   **Creating Tangible Music Education Resources**